zzo/JUTE/README.md

 ### Output Directory

-All results are stored in output_dir - you can look at the *.xml files to view the raw JUnit XML output.
+All results are stored in outputDir - you can look at the *.xml files to view the raw JUnit XML output.

 ### Browser